-2.7 Shortcomings in human performance at all levels in the chain of responsibility are a major cause of incidents.
+2.8 Shortcomings in human performance at all levels in the chain of responsibility are a major cause of incidents.
 IMO will continue its efforts to address this problem.
 As IMO strives for full compliance with its instruments, their effectiveness will come under scrutiny with each incident resulting from human error.
-On the other hand, technological advances will offer new opportunities, which IMO can harness in order to enhance the contribution of the human element to safety, security and environmental protection.
+On the other hand, advances in technology and training provisions will offer new opportunities, which IMO can harness in order to enhance the contribution of the human element to safety, security and environmental protection.